pawgog/shopping_webpage/README.md

 # Shopping webpage

+This application is an ecommerce webshop with products and cart management from DummyJSON REST API.
-This project was build in React with Typescript.
+Project was build in React with Typescript.
 Styles are set by using library styled-component, which is designed for writing css styles with JavaScript.
 State management is based in Redux Toolkit.